pendevx/music-thing/react-learning/react with scaffolding/notes.md

 ## regular JS objects cannot be children of a JSX expression

-## JS arrays of primitive types or JSX elements may be children of a JSX expression - it will be added as text nodes.
+## JS arrays of primitive types or React elements may be children of a React expression - the primitives will be added as text nodes.

 ## arrays of JSX which get rendered must contain a `key` property.